jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_2.rst

 ----

-* approval to do something based only based on risk, if the inputs are
+* approval to do something based only on risk, if the inputs are

   - is it risky?
   - has a good reason?